lina-boljka/lina-boljka.github.io/_pages/about.md

   - /about.html
 ---

+I have decided to embark on a new adventure outside academia.

-I currently work at the Geophysical Institute, University of Bergen.
-My research focuses on climate dynamics, e.g., ocean-atmosphere interaction, stratosphere-troposphere interactions, storm track dynamics, wave-mean flow interactions, (regional) climate variability and change, as well as their societal impacts and potential for long-term predicability.
-My research interests also include asymptotic methods, model hierarchies, teleconnection patterns, and interdisciplinary studies.
-I am also active in communicating climate change in Slovenia (as part of projects <a href="https://drive.google.com/file/d/14kKhqvhMYvILBhosecHA4HwMZpYnX338/view">RESCCCUE</a> & Podnebnik: <a href="https://podnebnik.org/en/">Website</a>, <a href="https://twitter.com/podnebnik">@Twitter</a>, <a href="https://medium.com/podnebnik">@Medium</a>).
+Before leaving academia my research focused on climate dynamics, e.g., ocean-atmosphere interaction, stratosphere-troposphere interactions, storm track dynamics, wave-mean flow interactions, (regional) climate variability and change, as well as their societal impacts and potential for long-term predicability.
+My research interests also included asymptotic methods, model hierarchies, teleconnection patterns, and interdisciplinary studies.
+I was also active in communicating climate change in Slovenia (as part of projects <a href="https://drive.google.com/file/d/14kKhqvhMYvILBhosecHA4HwMZpYnX338/view">RESCCCUE</a> & Podnebnik: <a href="https://podnebnik.org/en/">Website</a>, <a href="https://twitter.com/podnebnik">@Twitter</a>, <a href="https://medium.com/podnebnik">@Medium</a>).

-For more details on my work see my blog posts and publications.
+For more details on my past work see my blog posts and publications.

-For any questions feel free to contact me on lina.boljka@uib.no.
-If email is not working please contact me via Direct Message on Twitter <a href="https://twitter.com/LBoljka">@LBoljka</a>.
+For any questions contact me via Direct Message on <a href="https://twitter.com/LBoljka">Twitter/X</a>, <a href="https://www.linkedin.com/in/lina-boljka-2b068483/">LinkedIn</a> or <a href="https://www.researchgate.net/profile/Lina-Boljka">ResearchGate</a>.